hocho/fp-checkers/README.md

 ## Running Tests

-- Run all the tests
+- Run all the tests and exit
   **stack test**

 - Run single tests